yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

 - effort:
   - exert: exert yourself: to make a mental or physical effort
     - _He was saying that, no matter what conditions existed, the blame lay no more heavily on the politician and his machine controlling city, State, or nation, than on the shoulders of the average citizen who concerned himself so little with his government that he allowed men to stay in power in spite of his dissatisfaction because he was too indifferent to exert himself to get better men in office._
+- enjoy:
+  - relish: verb [ T ] formal UK ​ /ˈrel.ɪʃ/ US ​ /ˈrel.ɪʃ/ to like or enjoy something:
+    - _I always relish a challenge._
+    - _I don't relish telling her that her son has been arrested._
 - fashion
   - vogue: noun [ S or U ] /voʊɡ/ a fashion or general liking, especially one that is temporary
     - _In the 1920s, short hair for women became the vogue._